coupergateway/couper-examples/jwt-access-control/README.md

 ## More key configuration

-In our code example, we have read the key from a file with the `key_file` attribute.
+In our code example, we specify a `key_file` attribute referencing a file containing the key.
 That is a good way, if you actually have the key in a file or if you want to mount a Kubernetes secret to a file.

 Another convenient way to configure the key is with the `key` attribute that reads it from an environment variable: